 - Better utilization of the underloaded routes - Increases Output

 When route loads are evaluated, if it is seen that a few routes are continuously overloaded, this signals the existence of real constraints in the system.
 These routes have to be studied, constrained work centres identified, prioritized, and actions taken to improve their capacity.
 Taking up such focussed capacity improvement initiatives on the specific work centres helps in improving the flow and increases the system output further.

-The demand for drugs will go up in the wake of the pandemic sweeping across the globe.
+The demand for drugs will go up in the wake of the pandemic.
 The world is looking to the pharma companies to meet this demand.
 To rise to this challenge, these companies have to redesign their operations to be more effective, identify hidden capacity, and be more agile.
-The above steps enabling flow of orders will not only align all the processes and departments, but also reduce lead time, and increase output of the plants.
+The above steps enabling flow of orders will not only align all the processes and departments, but also reduce lead time, and increase the output of the pharma manufacturing plants.
 This will enable companies to respond speedily to variations in demand, thereby positioning them at the forefront of the fight against the pandemic.

 Power of availability